ludocode/onramp/docs/virtual-machine.md

 The parent process of a program (the VM or otherwise) must assemble this table somewhere in memory accessible to the program and pass a pointer to it in `r0`.
 The memory may be read-only or writeable; the program must not attempt to modify the table.

-The process info table and its associated information cannot be written to by the program except that command-line arguments and environment variables may be modified in-place (for example with `strtok()`.)
-Any other changes are undefined behaviour, and may crash the VM or corrupt the parent process.
+The process info table and its associated information (system call table, command-line arguments, environment variables, working directory) cannot be written to or executed by the program.
+An attempt by the program to write to or execute bytecode from these addresses is undefined behaviour.
+(VMs typically do not enforce this, but the restriction is important in order to simplify certain tools including the shell in the bootstrap process.)